fonttools/fonttools/README.md

 python setup.py install ;
 ```

-This will install all the modules in the right places.
+This will install all the modules and command line tools in the right places.
-On Unix it also installs the command line tools.

-For instructions how to build a standalone Windows installer, see [Windows/README.TXT](Windows/README.TXT)
-Thanks a lot to Adam Twardoch for this essential contribution.

 ### TTX – From OpenType and TrueType to XML and Back